miketheprogrammer/strawberrypy/README.md

 	[{"username": "user0", "item": "item0", "is_liked": 1, "_id": "5100489386a95530739473bd", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item4", "is_liked": 1, "_id": "5100489386a95530739473c1", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item6", "is_liked": 1, "_id": "5100489386a95530739473c3", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item7", "is_liked": 1, "_id": "5100489386a95530739473c4", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item8", "is_liked": 1, "_id": "5100489386a95530739473c5", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item9", "is_liked": 1, "_id": "5100489386a95530739473c6", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item11", "is_liked": 1, "_id": "5100489386a95530739473c8", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item15", "is_liked": 1, "_id": "5100489386a95530739473cc", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item17", "is_liked": 1, "_id": "5100489386a95530739473ce", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item18", "is_liked": 1, "_id": "5100489386a95530739473cf", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item19", "is_liked": 1, "_id": "5100489386a95530739473d0", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item20", "is_liked": 1, "_id": "5100489386a95530739473d1", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item24", "is_liked": 1, "_id": "5100489386a95530739473d5", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item26", "is_liked": 1, "_id": "5100489386a95530739473d7", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item27", "is_liked": 1, "_id": "5100489386a95530739473d8", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item32", "is_liked": 1, "_id": "5100489386a95530739473dd", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item37", "is_liked": 1, "_id": "5100489386a95530739473e2", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item40", "is_liked": 1, "_id": "5100489386a95530739473e5", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item42", "is_liked": 1, "_id": "5100489386a95530739473e7", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item43", "is_liked": 1, "_id": "5100489386a95530739473e8", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item46", "is_liked": 1, "_id": "5100489386a95530739473eb", "_revision_id": "5100489086a955305e447048"}, {"username": "user0", "item": "item48", "is_liked": 1, "_id": "5100489386a95530739473ed", "_revision_id": "5100489086a955305e447048"}]
 	```

-Creating a new Model or known in Stawberry as a Document.
+Creating a new Model or known in Strawberry as a Document.
 ---------------------------------------------------------

 - Necessary Imports